-Rittal says edge data centres are able to handle large amounts of data near the point of origin and can successfully achieve the digitisation and networking living spaces, buildings and cities.
+Rittal says edge data centers are able to handle large amounts of data near the point of origin and can successfully achieve the digitisation and networking living spaces, buildings and cities.

-“With edge data centres, IT environments can be implemented quickly and easily to meet the challenges of IoT,” says Rittal Global BU IT executive vice president Andreas Keiger.
+“With edge data centers, IT environments can be implemented quickly and easily to meet the challenges of IoT,” says Rittal Global BU IT executive vice president Andreas Keiger.

 “Combined with the as-a-service offering that we provide jointly with iNNOVO Cloud, the Rittal Edge Data Center is a one-stop, ready-to-use solution for every IoT scenario.”

-In terms of what makes edge data centres unique, Keiger says they’re turnkey IT environments that are modular and scalable as rack or complete container solutions.
+In terms of what makes edge data centers unique, Keiger says they’re turnkey IT environments that are modular and scalable as rack or complete container solutions.